CarsonDavis/CarsonDavis.github.io/_posts/2021-07-10-luscious_locks.md

     </div>
 </div>

 Thankfully as my hair got longer I cut off the beard.
+It's crazy how keeping it shorter makes you look so much younger.

 ![img-desc](20210710_181304.jpg)

-I think I've had this particular hair cut at 5 distinct times in my life, and it's probably my favorite length.
+This is my favorite length.
 On a good hair day it falls down in loose curls, and it's just long enough to easily keep out of my face.
+I think I've had this perfect length 5 distinct times in my life.

-Unfortunately it only stays at this perfect length for a couple months.
+Unfortunately it only stays at this length for a couple months.
 Any shorter and it's always in your face, and any longer and the weight starts to pull the curls out.
-Plus, this length can be somewhat temperamental, on good hairdays it looks amazing, but on bad hairdays I look like soggy Jesus.
+Plus, this length can be somewhat temperamental -- on good hairdays it looks amazing, but on bad hairdays I look like soggy Jesus.

 ![img-desc](frogs.jpg)

-I couldn't make a whole post about hair and not include this photo.
+_I couldn't make a whole post about hair and not include this photo_

 Anyway, thank you for joining me on this captivating chronicle of my curious curls.